ayalamanchili/ayalamanchili.github.io/ai/privacy-and-security-in-ai-security.md

-##  Key privacy and security concepts of AI Security
+##  Key privacy and security concepts in AI Security

 ### Use Limitation and Purpose Specification
 **AI use limitation** emphasizes restricting the ways in which AI systems and their associated data are used.
 It involves defining clear boundaries and limitations on the purposes for which AI technologies can be deployed.